What is credit insurance?

 - Double check that you really need the coverage.
 If you have life or disability insurance you may already be covered.

-Remember, it's voluntary
+Remember, credit insurance is voluntary

 Don't let anyone pressure you into buying a policy.
 Lenders cannot deny you a loan or a line of credit if you don't buy credit insurance from them.
 But you could be required to show you're already covered or you may have to buy it on your own to get the loan.